wizo06/japanese/docs/index.md

 Your output can only be as good as your input.
 If you haven't heard (input) how an idea is expressed in Japanese, you won't know how to express (output) it in Japanese.
 You could technically, by learning grammar and vocabulary, know how to say something in Japanese without hearing it first; BUT the way you say it, the words you choose, they will (99% of the time) all sound unnatural (even if it's grammatically correct).
 This is especially true for beginners because you haven't had enough exposure to Japanese.

-Here's an excerpt from the [Refold webiste](https://refold.la/roadmap/stage-3/b/output-troubleshooting#NL-Conflicts):
+Here's an excerpt from [Refold](https://refold.la/roadmap/stage-3/b/output-troubleshooting#NL-Conflicts):

 !!! quote
     One of the most common output errors is when you express something as a translation from your NL rather than the natural way it should be expressed in your TL.